Katarzyna de Lazari-Radek: Utilitarianism

 In his review of Lazari-Radek and Singer's book, The Point of View of the Universe: Sidgwick and Contemporary Ethics (2014), philosopher Bart Schultz, director of the Civic Knowledge Project at the University of Chicago, describes de Lazari-Radek as “a rising star … of philosophical utilitarianism", stating that their “book might well represent the most significant statement and defense of act utilitarianism since the 19th century, when the classical utilitarianism of Bentham, Mill, and Sidgwick were the spirit of the age."
 De Lazari-Radek defends a form of act utilitarianism similar to that of Sidgwick whose work was the focus of her doctoral dissertation entitled “Good and Reason in the Moral Philosophy of Henry Sidgwick (2007)."

 De Lazari-Radek also draws insights from more contemporary thinkers like Parfit who classified her and Singer's view that we have most reason to do whatever would be impartially best as a form of "Rational Impartialism".

 In July 2017 her and Singer's second book was published Utilitarianism: A Very Short Introduction, of which Jeff McMahan, White's Professor of Moral Philosophy, Oxford University, has said: "Written with characteristic clarity by the acknowledged heirs of the founders of utilitarianism, this discussion is authoritative, sympathetic though not uncritical, and remarkably comprehensive - in a word, ideal."

 Hedonism

 De Lazari-Radek explains her normative position as a hedonistic utilitarian.
 She persuaded Singer to embrace hedonism instead of preference utilitarianism during their collaboration on The Point of View of the Universe.

-She is exploring the matter more carefully in her two upcoming books on well-being and pleasure in Polish and English.
+She is exploring the matter more carefully in her two books on well-being and pleasure: Godny pożądania stan świadomości (in Polish, WUŁ 2021) and Philosophy of Pleasure: An Introduction (in English, Routledge 2024).

 Personal life

 De Lazari-Radek lives and works in Łódź, Poland.
 She is married and has two children.
-Apart from being a philosopher she is an enthusiastic jogger and gardener.
+Apart from being a philosopher she is an enthusiastic body builder and gardener.